stefansundin/github-activity/README.md

 You should configure `maxmemory-policy` to be `volatile-lru` to prevent your redis instance from running out of memory.

-You probably want to authenticate with GitHub to get more than 60 requests per hour.
-Use [this script](https://gist.github.com/stefansundin/85b9969ab8664b97b7cf) to obtain a GitHub access token.
+You probably want to [create a GitHub access token](https://github.com/settings/tokens) to get more than 60 requests per hour.
+Uncheck all the scopes to only give it access to public data.

 ## TODO